Jazzepi/CommissionChecker/README.md

 2. Add the appropriate properties in the checker.properties
 3. Add an entry to the activeCommissionWebsites in the AppConfig class
 4. Add three new beans in the AppConfig, one for the username, the password, and the watched user list.
+5. Don't forget to add UT coverage, and implement the CommissionCheckerTest interface for your UT.